SoftInstigate/restheart-website/docs/security/secure-connection-to-mongodb.md

 However the best practice is to use a MongoDB user with restricted access.
 For instance, it could be restricted to use only a single DB in read only mode.
-For more information refer to [MongoDB authentication with just enough permissions](#auth-with-jep)section.

 Create the *admin* user.
 The procedure is different depending on MongoDB version.